The Moon as a possible source for Earth's co-orbital bodies: Introduction

 The number of discovered bodies in co-orbital motion with respect to the Earth has significantly increased in the last decades.
 At the moment, five bodies are known to be in quasi-satellite motion \citep{Chodas-2016, Fuente-Marcos-2016}, two in tadpole motion \citep{Connors-etal-2011, Santana-Ros-etal-2022} and eight in horseshoe or compound horseshoe/quasi-satellite motion \citep{Connors-etal-2002, Brasser-etal-2004, Christou-Asher-2011}, as listed in Table \ref{table: infos}.

-With the expressive number of known Near-Earth objects (NEO), almost 37 thousand bodies as of Feb.
+With the significant number of known Near-Earth objects (NEO), almost 37 thousand bodies as of Feb.
 2025\footnote{https://cneos.jpl.nasa.gov/stats/ totals.html}, it is expected that NEOs constitute the main source of Earth's co-orbital bodies.
 Yet, the $\sim$40 meters wide object (469219) Kamo'oalewa, currently in the most stable known quasi-satellite motion with the Earth \citep{Fuente-Marcos-2016}, shows an L-type reflectance spectrum that matches lunar silicate material.
 This points towards a possible origin of the object as a fragment ejected from the Moon \citep{Sharkey-etal-2021}.
-More recently, the $\sim$10 meters diameter object 2024PT5 has also been identified as potentially having lunar origin based on its spectral properties \citep{Kareta-etal-2025}.
+More recently, the $\sim$10 meters diameter object 2024~PT$_5$ was discovered \citep{Fuentes-Munoz-etal-2024} and has also been identified as potentially having lunar origin based on its spectral properties \citep{Kareta-etal-2025}.
 This object had a close approach with Earth in September/November 2024 with a remarkably low velocity relative to Earth \citep{Fuente-Marcos-Fuente-Marcos-2024}.
+Additional evidence for lunar origin comes from the minimoon 2020 CD$_3$, which exhibited spectral properties more consistent with lunar material than typical near-Earth asteroids during its temporary capture phase \citep{Bolin-etal-2020}.

 The dynamical evolution of lunar ejecta has been investigated extensively by \citet{gladman95}, who performed numerical simulations to determine the fate of material launched from the lunar surface.
 Their study used a two-stage approach, first modeling particles in the Earth-Moon system (geocentric phase) and then following their heliocentric evolution after escape.
 They found that approximately 20-25\% of lunar ejecta would collide with Earth over timescales of $\sim10^5$ years, with most impacts occurring within the first 10,000 years following a steep initial decline.
 While their work focused on determining whether lunar ejecta impact Earth or Moon or escape into heliocentric orbits, they did not specifically investigate the formation of co-orbital configurations.